chillcicada/tntt/README.md

 You can use this template in the [Typst Web](https://typst.app) application by clicking "Start from template" on the dashboard and searching for `tntt`, or click [here](https://typst.app/app?template=tntt&version=0.2.0) to quickly create a project.

-Alternatively, you can use the `typst` command-line tool to create a new project:
+Alternatively, you can use the `typst` command-line tool to create a new project with template:

 ```bash
 typst init @preview/tntt